 We can take from Wŏnhyo the idea that, if you change the patterns that have become engrained in how you think, you will begin to live differently.
 To do this, you need to change your mental habits, which is why meditation and mindful awareness can help…”

-Secondly, the daily practice of meditation allows you to train your mind and attain ‘sudden enlightenment’ followed by ‘gradual cultivation’ so that you are able to achieve your goals“While Wŏnhyo had emphasised the mind and the need to ‘practise’ Buddhism, a later Korean monk, Chinul (1158-1210), spearheaded Sŏn, the meditational tradition in Korea that espoused the idea of ‘sudden enlightenment’ that alerts the mind, accompanied by ‘gradual cultivation’: we still need to practise meditation, for if not we can easily fall into our old ways even if our minds have been awakened.
+Secondly, the daily practice of meditation allows you to train your mind and attain ‘sudden enlightenment’ followed by ‘gradual cultivation’ so that you are able to achieve your goals: “While Wŏnhyo had emphasised the mind and the need to ‘practise’ Buddhism, a later Korean monk, Chinul (1158-1210), spearheaded Sŏn, the meditational tradition in Korea that espoused the idea of ‘sudden enlightenment’ that alerts the mind, accompanied by ‘gradual cultivation’: we still need to practise meditation, for if not we can easily fall into our old ways even if our minds have been awakened.
 Chinul reinforced the rules of the religious order in Admonitions to Beginning Students (Kyech’osim haginmun), composed in 1205, a text also still studied in Korean monasteries.
 But his greatest contribution to Sŏn is Secrets on Cultivating the Mind (Susim kyŏl).
 This text outlines in detail his teachings on sudden awakening followed by the need for gradual cultivation.

 Chinul’s approach recognises the mind as the ‘essence’ of one’s Buddha nature (contained in the mind, which is inherently good), while continual practice and cultivation aids in refining its ‘function’ – this is the origin of the ‘essence-function’ concept that has since become central to Korean philosophy.
 Chinul brings this concept together with the idea of a close interrelationship between thinking and the actualisation of thought in reality.
 Here again we see that the responsibility is on individuals to refine and polish their own minds, clear them of negative impurities, and curb their desires.
 These ideas also influenced the reformed view of Confucianism that became linked with the mind and other metaphysical ideas, finally becoming known as Neo-Confucianism.”

-Thirdly, in Confucian thought, an individual is seen to have responsibilities vis a vis everyone else around him including his family, his school, his employer and his society“…Confucianism emphasises that society works as an interconnected set of complementary reciprocal relationships that should be beneficial to all parties within a social system (an idea not dissimilar from that of Marcus Aurelius in his Meditations: ‘As you are yourself a complement of a social system, so let every act of yours be complementary of a social living principle.’)
+Thirdly, in Confucian thought, an individual is seen to have responsibilities vis a vis everyone else around him including his family, his school, his employer and his society: “…Confucianism emphasises that society works as an interconnected set of complementary reciprocal relationships that should be beneficial to all parties within a social system (an idea not dissimilar from that of Marcus Aurelius in his Meditations: ‘As you are yourself a complement of a social system, so let every act of yours be complementary of a social living principle.’)
 Furthermore, Confucian relationships have the potential to offer us an example of effective citizenship, similar to that outlined by Cicero, where the good of the republic or state is at the centre of being a good citizen.
 There is a general consensus in Korean philosophy that we have an innate sociability and therefore should have a sense of duty to each other and to practise virtue.”

 If you want to read our other published material, please visit https://marcellus.in/blog/

-Note: the above material is neither investment research, nor financial advice.
+Note: The above material is neither investment research, nor financial advice.
 Marcellus does not seek payment for or business from this publication in any shape or form.
-Marcellus Investment Managers is regulated by the Securities and Exchange Board of India as a provider of Portfolio Management Services.
-Marcellus Investment Managers is also regulated in the United States as an Investment Advisor.
+The information provided is intended for educational purposes only.
+Marcellus Investment Managers is regulated by the Securities and Exchange Board of India (SEBI) and is also an FME (Non-Retail) with the International Financial Services Centres Authority (IFSCA) as a provider of Portfolio Management Services.
+Additionally, Marcellus is also registered with US Securities and Exchange Commission (“US SEC”) as an Investment Advisor.